jejellyroll-fr/fpdb-3/README.md

 # FPDB 3

-starting new project base on fpdb python3 adaptation of MegaphoneJon (tx to all previous contribs)
+starting new project base on fpdb python3 adaptation of MegaphoneJon and update from ChazDazzle (tx to all previous contribs)

 ## Updating to python 3.9